Guides

 Fin Rot

-Ragged, deteriorating fins from bacterial infection.
-Usually triggered by poor water quality or aggression injuries.
-Treatment: water changes, aquarium salt, and antibiotics for severe cases.
+Ragged, deteriorating fin edges caused by bacterial infection.
+Usually triggered by poor water quality, stress from overcrowding, or aggression injuries.
+Treatment: water changes to reduce nitrates, aquarium salt, and antibiotics (API Fin & Body Cure) for severe cases.

-Mollies are prone to bloating from overfeeding or constipation.
-Prevention: include blanched peas in the diet regularly, avoid overfeeding protein-heavy foods.
-Treatment: fast for 24-48 hours, then feed blanched peas.
+Mollies are prone to digestive issues from protein-heavy diets or overfeeding.
+Prevention: feed blanched peas weekly, rotate vegetables into the diet, avoid pure protein foods.
+Treatment: fast for 24-48 hours, then offer deshelled, blanched peas.

 Tank Mates